OsmarCLFilho/AMADA/docs/index.rst

 etap2_g2.py
 ***********

-`etap2_g2.py` is responsible for answering the first group of questions.
+`etap2_g2.py` is responsible for answering the second group of questions.
 Running it will print the answers.
 It does it through functions contained in `func_etapa2_g2.py`.

 func_etapa2_g2.py
 ^^^^^^^^^^^^^^^^^